Eerwigy/rrect_physics/README.md

 ### Stress test

 In this example, you can spawn an entity by left-clicking or 10 entities by right-clicking.
+This is useful for testing performance.

 To run:
 ```bash